-Represented hospitals and health & social services centres, as well as their employees, in civil liability matters.
+Represented hospitals and health & social services centres, as well as their employees, in the area of civil and professional liability.

 Represented a federal and a provincial Crown corporation in defence against various class actions.

-Represented on a pro bono basis a not-for-profit organization in a constitutional law case involving physician-assisted dying.
+Represented on a pro bono, on two occasions, basis a not-for-profit organization in a constitutional law case involving physician-assisted dying.

 “Commentaire sur la décision Séguin c.
 Pelletier – La frontière ténue entre le respect du débat démocratique et la diffamation” (Case comment on Séguin v.
 Pelletier – the fine line between democratic debate and defamation), in Repères, EYB2017REP2268, July 2017.